dliskku/dliskku.github.io/content/contact/index.md

     content:
       title: Contact
       text: |-
         Welcome to the recuriting page for our Data & Language Intelligence research laboratory at Sungkyunkwan University!

-        Our lab focuses on developing the latest NLP and machine learning technologies and applying them to solve real-world problems.
-Our major goal is to publish these groundbreaking research results in top-tier conferences and journals worldwide.
+        We focus on all aspects of NLP research, ranging from core NLP tasks to key downstream applications, and new machine learning methods.
+Our main goal is to publish these innovative research results at top-tier conferences and journals worldwide.

-        To achieve this, we are currently seeking talented and passionate students who meet the following qualifications.
-If you are interested in joining our research lab, please refer to FAQ page and then send your CV along with a brief introduction to Prof. YunSeok Choi (ys.choi@skku.edu) via email.
+        We are currently looking for talented and passionate students who are interested in NLP research.
+If you are interested in joining our research lab, please send your CV along with a brief introduction to Prof. YunSeok Choi (ys.choi@skku.edu) via email.

       email: ys.choi@skku.edu
       # phone: 888 888 88 88
       address: